 Dark Chocolate and Wine

 41-85% Cocoa Solids

 There are many wines out there on the market that can boast chocolaty notes that resonate with the fruit.
 When pairing dark chocolate with wine this is what you want to look for.
 Full bodied reds are dark chocolates best friend and the result is nothing less than spectacular.
 Shiraz, Zinfandels and Cabernet Sauvignon all offer full flavored ruby fruit tastes splashed with gentle notes of chocolate, oak and berry that will mirror the taste and texture of decadent dark chocolate.
 A prestigious bottle of 2008 Hendry Primitivo, Napa will certainly do the trick.
+Also great tip is to try dark chocolate with blackberry wine - you will not regret it!
 If you are really looking to tip this dreamy combination into a taste sensation out of this world you can also opt for dark, bitter chocolate paired with a good robust port.

 Bittersweet Chocolate and Wine

 For chocolate that tastes like the heart of darkness opt for bittersweet chocolate.
 The flavor of this chocolate is reminiscent in its origin, here the taste of the rainforest comes alive and you can enjoy a rich scented, roasted, earthy and robust flavor.
 Because of the intensity of the taste you are best pairing bitter chocolate with heavy, strong red wines with dry tannins to allow the flavor to implode on your tongue.
 Grenache, Cabernet Sauvignon, Merlot and Ruby Ports will all bring out the opulent flavors ofbittersweet chocolate.
 Close to home you can match a glass of 2005 Beckmen Vineyards Purisima Mountain Vineyard Grenache from Santa Barbara with the purest cocoa products from Santa Barbara Chocolates.